manadart/Enflow/README.md

 ### The Workflow Factory

-When using Enflow in small MVC applications it's acceptable to inject workflows directly into controllers.
+When using Enflow in small MVC applications it is acceptable to inject workflows directly into controllers.
 However if a controller depends on multiple workflows, consider the _WorkflowFactory_.

-#### Stand Alone
+#### Stand Alone Example

 ```csharp
 // Not strictly necessary, but allows intellisense for named resolutions.